ChrisLomont/UltraHDR-Splitter/README.md

-and here are the Lightroom processed SDR and (three channel) gain map, split by this tool:
+and here are the Lightroom processed SDR and (three channel) gain map from the RAW version from the phone, split by this tool:

 ![Pixel8Pro_1_LR_split_1](.\Output\Pixel8Pro_1_LR_split_1.jpg)